Certificate | Full Time and Agent Programme**

 - Working with the Internet and Microsoft Internet Explorer and Microsoft Outlook

 - Working with MS PowerPoint

 - The monthly bookkeeping function on MS Office

-- The monthly bookkeeping function on a computerized accounting package (PASTEL)
+- The monthly bookkeeping function on a computerised accounting package (PASTEL)

 - Key principles of effective communication in the workplace

 - Business writing skills